Close

 You have 15 days from when you received the ticket to choose one of the three options.
 If you do not respond within 15 days, a Justice of the Peace may enter a conviction against you.
 If this happens additional costs will be added to the total amount owed.
 If the fine is not paid within the specified time frame, additional charges will be added and steps taken to enforce you to pay.

-For example, if you had a speeding ticket, your driver's licence may be suspended.
-Should this occur, what is owed in total must be paid in full to have your licence reinstated.
+For example, if you had a speeding ticket, your driver's license may be suspended.
+Should this occur, what is owed in total must be paid in full to have your license reinstated.

 What happens if I don't pay my fine?